funkhaus/Rest-Easy/README.md

 ## Integrations
 Rest-Easy is built to work well with other [Funkhaus](http://funkhaus.us) plugins:
 * [Funky Colors](https://github.com/funkhaus/funky-colors), which determines an image's main colors
+* [WP-Shopify](https://github.com/funkhaus/wp-shopify), which simplifies connecting Shopify to a Wordpress store

 --------